 Fast forward to today, though, and computing power and bandwidth are plentiful.
 And development need not be done from scratch.
 There are powerful rapid development platforms, big data database platforms, and reporting engines that make getting a product up inexpensive and quick.
 Not to mention the vast number of inexpensive API (application programming interface) providers out on the market.
 A single developer can wire up a platform with a canned administrative interface and connect to an API in a matter of minutes.

 For these reasons, we've reversed our stance in many cases.
 A couple of examples that I'd love to share:

-- Agent Sauce – developed over the last decade by my friend, Adam, the Agent Sauce platform is a complete collection of modules – from web, print, email, mobile, search, social and even video.
+- Agent Sauce – developed over the last decade by my friend, Adam, the Agent Sauce platform is a complete collection of modules – from web, print, email, mobile, search, social, and even video.
 Adam used to utilize email services and had a difficult time working around their system constraints, so he built his own instead!
 He also powers his platform with many APIs, providing a very affordable solution that would be hundreds or thousands of dollars in any other industry.
 Agent Sauce now sends millions of emails and tens of thousands of text messages for pennies on the dollar.
 Adam has been able to pass those savings directly to his clients.

 Those efficiencies are where the savings are for companies.
-You may want to look into this as you analyze your budget for 2015.
+You may want to look into this as you analyze your budget.
 Where are your largest licensing costs?
 How much money does it cost you to work around the limitations of those platforms?
 What kind of cost savings and efficiencies would your company realize if the platform was built to suit your needs rather than an entire market segment?
 If you spent the cost of licensing in development each year, how quickly could you have a platform that was custom and better than the market solutions?

 This is the time to start deciding whether or not you're going to continue buying someone else's solution, or build the masterpiece you know you could step on the gas with!